 Detox and substance-specific addiction treatment aren’t enough for long-term sobriety.
 Therefore, the social learning model of addiction and intervention is a crucial aspect of treating severe substance abuse disorders.

-Causes of addiction can be addressed via a social model of addiction through a variety of benefits:
+The Root Causes of addiction can be addressed via a social model of addiction through a variety of benefits:

 - Promotes peer support and community with others in recovery

 - Encourages permanent changes in attitude regarding treatment completion

 - Emphasizes the importance of establishing a strong support system outside of rehab